fcamara7/GeneidTRAINerDocker/README.md

 $endusrbra = '0'; #end coordinate for the branch site profile (must be >> than the start coordinate)

 refer to the profile diagram produced by geneidTRAINer (located for example in $PWD/output/statistics_M.cingulata ) in order to better select profiles alternative to the ones generated automatically.

-**6. -reduced** no

-The mandatory command line parameter which for our test case should be set to **no** for the first time the user runs the mock training analysis tells geneidTRAINer to run the entire pipeline.
-Once it has been run once for a particular species and training set the user can set the option to **yes** which will start the process at the point when geneidTRAINer generates PWMs or Markov 1 models of the splice sites and start codon.
-Setting **-reduced** to **yes** would only be useful if the user decides to change at least one of the gene model/splice site profile length parameters using the option **-userdata**

 **7. -v `<userselecteddir>`:/data -w /data**  (we recommend the user only change the `<userselecteddir>` and leave all else as is)